Mathstratgit/pecca-atomic/README.md

 # Pecca Python SDK — Examples

-Code examples for the [pecca-python] SDK.
+Code examples for the <b>pecca-python</b> SDK.
 Query your data, manage your knowledge base, and build AI-powered apps — all in Python.

 ---